davidkpiano/react-redux-form/docs/guides/faqs.md

 }));
 ```

-### How do you add conditional class names based on field state?
+### How do I add conditional class names based on field state?

 Use the `mapProps={{...}}` property on `<Control>` components to set any props on the control component based on field state, like this: